maxgio92/maxgio92.github.io/content/posts/linux-scheduler-journey.md

 Interactive tasks would run for small amounts of time but need to run quickly as events happen.
 CPU-intensive tasks don’t require to complete ASAP, but require CPU time.
 Based on that, time accounting is what guarantees fairness in Linux CFS scheduler as long as the task who run for less time will run next.

+This comes to the time accounting, so let's start to dig into it!

 ---

 ## 2. Time accounting

-This comes to the time accounting, so let's start to dig into it!

-Linux CFS actually does not directly assign timeslices to tasks (as the O(1) scheduler did), instead it measures execution time, to be flexible with respect to both interactive and processor-intensive tasks.
+Linux CFS actually does not directly assign timeslices to tasks as the O(1) scheduler did, instead it measures execution time, in order to be flexible with respect to both interactive and processor-intensive tasks.

 ### The runtime